Measurements of Higher-Order Flow Harmonics in Au+Au Collisions at sqrt(s_NN) = 200 GeV

 All of these models are compared with $v_{2}\{\Psi_2\}$, and $v_{3}\{\Psi_3\}$ data as a function of $N_{\rm part}$ in two $p_T$ bins.
 All calculations describe $v_{2}\{\Psi_2\}$ well at $p_T$ = 0.75 GeV/$c$.
 Deviations from hydrodynamics should be expected in peripheral collisions, where nonequilibrium effects may be large.
 At higher $p_T$, differences between the calculations become more apparent.
 All models still agree with $v_{2}\{\Psi_2\}$, including MC-KLN initial conditions.
-However, the lower panels of Fig.~\ref{Fig3} show the constraining power of $v_{3}\{\Psi_3\}$ and that the calculated results from viscous hydrodynamics, with MC-KLN initial conditions and $4\pi\frac{\eta}{s} = 2$, lie significantly below the data.
+However, the lower panels of Fig.~\ref{Fig3} show the constraining power of $v_{3}\{\Psi_3\}$ and that the calculated results from viscous hydrodynamics, with MC-KLN initial conditions and $4\pi\eta/s = 2$, lie significantly below the data.
 This is more apparent in the higher $p_T$ bin, even in the most central collisions.
-Therefore, our comparisons suggest that the combination of MC-KLN initial conditions in concert with $4\pi\frac{\eta}{s} = 2$ is disfavored by our new $v_{3}\{\Psi_3\}$ measurements.
-By contrast, the results from the hydrodynamical calculations which employ Glauber initial condition fluctuations and $4\pi\frac{\eta}{s} = 1$ show relatively good agreement with the $v_{2,3}\{\Psi_{2,3}\}$ data.
-The exact statistical significance of these constraints should be determined through a global fit procedure, after quantitative accounting of the breakdown of hydrodynamics in peripheral collisions, as well as the systematics associated with the averaging of eccentricity fluctuations within these models are fully understood.
-From our data it is already clear that the higher order moments $v_{n}\{\Psi_n\}$ for $n \geq 3$ provide an important avenue for constraining different physical properties of the QGP.
+Therefore, our comparisons suggest that the combination of the current implementation of the MC-KLN initial conditions in concert with $4\pi\eta/s = 2$ is disfavored by our new $v_{3}\{\Psi_3\}$ measurements.
+This may suggest that the MC-KLN implementation or its application needs to be reevaluated (see~\cite{Albacete:2011fw}), but it does not neccessarily imply that a CGC initial state is disfavored.

-In summary, we have presented participant event plane $\Psi_n$ correlations and differential measurements of $v_n\{\Psi_n\}$ for $n=2,3,4$ for charged hadrons using the generalized event plane method.
-The higher order harmonic moments $v_3\{\Psi_3\}$ and $v_4\{\Psi_4\}$, as well as strong correlations between the higher order event planes across a large rapidity gap of $\Delta\eta'{\gtrsim}7$,
+The results from the hydrodynamical calculations which employ Glauber initial condition fluctuations and $4\pi\eta/s = 1$ show relatively good agreement with the $v_{2,3}\{\Psi_{2,3}\}$ data.
+The exact statistical significance of these constraints should be determined through a global fit procedure, including a quantitative accounting of the breakdown of hydrodynamics in peripheral collisions, as well as of the systematics associated with the averaging of eccentricity fluctuations within the models.
+From our data it is already clear that the higher order moment $v_3$ should provide an important avenue for constraining different physical properties of the QGP.